Clinical and Translational Science Unit Navigator

 An exercise physiology laboratory offers a variety of services and equipment:

-The director of the KU CTSU is Jeff Burns, M.D. who can be reached at email@example.com.
+The Scientific Director of the KU CTSU is Jeff Burns, M.D. who can be reached at email@example.com.

-To find out more about how the KU CTSU program can help with your study, initiate the contact process by filling out the KU CTSU application.
-For questions, contact Andra Lahner, firstname.lastname@example.org, or 913-588-0046.
+To Find out more about how the KU CTSU program can help you with your study, initiate the process by filling out the Request CTSU Services form.
+For questions related to the CTSU contact Andra Lahner, Core Unit Director of the CTSU, at firstname.lastname@example.org or 913.588-0046.

 The University of Kansas School of Medicine-Wichita Clinical Trials Unit (KU Wichita CTU) is dedicated to determining the safety and optimal dosing of significant new medications to relieve the burden of mental illness on patients and families.
 This involves testing novel mechanism of action drugs and biologics for the most serious neuropsychiatric illnesses.